axinc-ai/ailia-models/TUTORIAL.md

 ## Launcher

-You can display a list of models and select them with the mouse by using the command below.
+You can use a GUI and select the model from the list using the command below.
+(Press 'Q' to quit each AI model app)

 ```
 python3 launcher.py